rifath95/transformer-from-scratch/README.md

 ## Sample Output

-After training on `input_mod.txt` using character-level tokens, the model generated:
+After training on `tinyShakespeare.txt` using character-level tokens, the model generated:

 *Note: This sample is from a short 500-step training run (~10 minutes) for demonstration purposes.
 The model has not converged; longer training will yield higher-quality generations.*